NansPellicari/UE4-FactorsFactory/Docs/Api.md

 #### `protected TArray< FName > `[`UEFactorsNames`](#classUNFactorsFactoryClientAdapter_1a33e62737840d00dde90ef919e9b91bf7) <a id="classUNFactorsFactoryClientAdapter_1a33e62737840d00dde90ef919e9b91bf7"></a>

-This parameter is usefull only for serialization, it allows to keep the same stack list order for save & load to maintain data serialization's order consistency.
+This parameter is usefull only for serialization, it allows to keep the same factor list order for save & load to maintain data serialization's order consistency.

 # class `UNFactorsFactoryGameInstance` <a id="classUNFactorsFactoryGameInstance"></a>